 Message Queues Overview

-The Message Queue Framework (MQF) is a system within Magento Commerce that allows a module to publish messages to queues.
+The Message Queue Framework (MQF) is a system that allows a module to publish messages to queues.
 It also defines the consumers that will receive the messages asynchronously.
 The MQF uses RabbitMQ as the messaging broker, which provides a scalable platform for sending and receiving messages.
 It also includes a mechanism for storing undelivered messages.
 RabbitMQ is based on the Advanced Message Queuing Protocol (AMQP) 0.9.1 specification.

 The following diagram illustrates the Message Queue Framework.

 A publisher is a component that sends messages to an exchange.
 It knows which exchange to publish to and the format of the messages it sends.

 An exchange receives messages from publishers and sends them to queues.
 Although RabbitMQ supports multiple types of exchanges, Magento uses topic exchanges only.
 A topic includes a routing key, which contains text strings separated by dots.
 The format for a topic name is